sdurighello/taogate-meanjs-app/README.md

 ![alt text](./readme_images/subusers.png "Sub-users management")

 Each new user that signs up is given a `tenantId` that is created from his Mongo _id.
-The role is by default set to `superAdmin`.
-This user will then be able to create new user in the `User` collection as sub-users for his organizations.
+Its role is by default set to `superAdmin`.
+This user will then be able to create new users in the `User` collection as sub-users for his organization.
-This is achieved by giving to all its new subusers the same `tenantId`.
+This is achieved by giving to all its new sub-users the same `tenantId`.

 ```javascript
 // New user signup
 exports.signup = function(req, res) {